Skip to main content

 * Media type change result.
 Supported only in 1-to-1 calls.

-* @param info.userId Related user ID
+* @param event.userId Related user ID

-* @param info.mediaType Final media type
+* @param event.mediaType Final media type

-* @param info.result Change result
+* @param event.result Change result

 * - The requester canceled the request